dragsbruh/lexyc/README.md

 | `risc-v`      | 🚧 planned                               |                                     |
 | `javascript`  | 🚧 planned (blazingly fast)              | will be blazingly fast              |

+## features

+- dump instruction is buffered to every 1024 calls on compiled targets.
+- rich-ish interpreter and debugging support.
+- `+` an `-` instructions are merged for optimization

 ## notes

 - endianness for `o` intstruction depends on your architecture. it dumps all bits so there most probably will be null bytes too.